A reverse H\"older inequality for the gradient of solutions to Trudinger's equation: Introduction

-As a brief history of the topic, we mention that the study of higher integrability of gradients of solutions to various partial differential equations goes back to Bojarski \cite{Bojarski1957} and quasiregular mappings on the plane.
-See also \cite{Gehring1973}.
-Meyers studied more general linear elliptic equations in \cite{Meyers1963}, and systems as well as parabolic equations with linear growth have been studied in \cite{Meyers1975} and \cite{Giaquinta1982}.
-For a long time, it remained an open problem to extend these results to nonlinear parabolic equations.
-The case of $p$-parabolic systems was solved by Kinnunen and Lewis in \cite{Kinnunen2000}, where the method of intrinsic geometry (originally going back to work of DiBenedetto and Friedman \cite{DiBenedetto1985a}) was succesfully used.
+We briefly recall the history of the topic.
+The study of higher integrability of gradients of solutions to partial differential equations goes back to Bojarski \cite{Bojarski1957} and quasiregular mappings in the plane.
+See also \cite{Gehring1973} for quasiconformal mappings in space.
+Meyers \cite{Meyers1963} studied general linear elliptic equations, and elliptic systems were later treated in \cite{Meyers1975}.
+The first results for linear uniformly parabolic equations and systems are due to Giaquinta and Struwe \cite{Giaquinta1982}.
+Extending the results on higher gradient integrability to nonlinear parabolic equations remained an open problem for some time until in their seminal paper \cite{Kinnunen2000} Kinnunen and Lewis managed to deal with systems of $p$-parabolic type.
+Their proof relies on the method of intrinsic scaling, which was originally introduced by DiBenedetto and Friedman \cite{DiBenedetto1985a} for other purposes.
 The $p$-parabolic equation

-becomes degenerate or singular when the gradient vanishes.
-Unlike in the linear theory, solutions to the $p$-parabolic equation do not have their gradients in proper reverse H\"older classes.
-As the class of weak solutions is not closed under multiplication by constants, such homogeneous estimates should not be expected.
+becomes degenerate or singular when the gradient of the solution vanishes, which accounts for the behaviour qualitatively very different from what is seen in the linear setting.
+The class of weak solutions is not closed under multiplication by constants and consequently no proper homogeneous reverse H\"older condition can be expected to hold for the gradients of all solutions.